Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Energetics of the Outflows

 \section{Energetics of the Outflows}

-In this section, we assume instantaneous injection of radiation energy for simplicity and a more realistic scenario will be discussed in \S\ref{sec:ana}.
+In addition to the thermochemical issues, the energy balance also challenges the mechanisms of wind launching from the inner disk.
+As multiple observations have figured out, the low-velocity components (LVC) of [\ion{O}{i}] $6300~\ang$ emission from PPDs are often blueshifted \citep[e.g.][]{2018ApJ...868...28F, 2019ApJ...870...76B, 2023ApJ...945..112F, 2023NatAs...7..905F}.
+This is a strong indication that the emission regions are located inside outflows rather than a hydrostatic corona.

-In general, the gases have to be heated sufficiently to escape from the stellar potential well.
-Although some early works declared that photoevaporative winds can still be launched with $c_s^2 < G M_* / 2 R$ ($M_*$ is the stellar mass, $R$ is the cylindrical radius coordinate), any detailed inspections will indicate that this is unphysical.
-As a reference, the wind mass-loss rates $\dot{M}$ is approximately related to the wind parameters (here $\mu$ is the mean molecular mass, $v_{\rm w}$ is the wind speed, and $n$ is the total number density of hydrogen nuclei),
+In general, gas has to be heated sufficiently to escape from the stellar potential well.
+As a reference, the wind mass-loss rate $\dot{M}$ is approximately related to the wind parameters (here $\mu$ is the mean molecular mass, $v_{\rm w}$ is the wind speed, and $n_\chem{H}$ is the total number density of hydrogen nuclei),